 Interest rate options afford the buyer the right to receive payment based on the spread between the yield of the underlying security on the expiration date and the original strike rate of the option, net of fees.

-Buyers of interest rate options pay a “premium” per the terms of the options contract, which is the price paid by the buyer.
-Options pricing can be complex, to say the least, and to profit on a trade the buyer of the option will need interest rates to move in their favor enough to cover the cost of the option’s premium before they can profit.
+Buyers of interest rate options pay a premium — the price of the options contract — to acquire the right to receive a cash settlement if interest rates move in their favor.
+Options pricing can be complex, and to profit on a trade, the buyer needs interest rates to move in their favor enough to cover the cost of the option’s premium.

 We’ll cover how this dynamic plays out with respect to both interest rate calls and puts.